 We recommend following these best practices for keeping your data secure:

+Make sure that every user in your Little Green Light account has their own unique user name and password.
 This will allow you to inactivate any user who no longer needs access to your database, as well as ensure that each user has the appropriate level of access.
-You’ll also be able to accurately see who most recently edited a constituent record.
+All users need to use good passwords, and no one should share their password with others.

+Because users in your LGL account have access to private information, it’s a good idea to implement a confidentiality policy at your organization and ask all users to sign it.
 You can use one of these templates from the National Council of Nonprofits to create a confidentiality agreement for your nonprofit.

 Online donation forms are prime targets for fraudsters trying to validate stolen credit card information (which can cause chargebacks).
 Little Green Light has safeguards in place to reduce the likelihood of fraudsters using your forms to test stolen credit cards.
-Here are a couple of steps you can take to minimize the chance that your forms will be used in this way: .
+Here are a couple of steps you can take to minimize the chance that your forms will be used in this way:

 Per our Terms of Service, our customers own their own data.
 All current customers can download a comprehensive export of their data at any time.

-The payment processing functionality in LGL Forms is PCI compliant.
-Credit card data security is managed by the payment processor you select to use in LGL Forms (i.e., ProPay, PayPal, or Stripe), and they are all PCI compliant.
-LGL Forms never captures credit card information; that data is sent to the processor instantaneously from the user’s browser, and LGL receives a secure token for use in the case of recurring donations.
+The payment processing functionality in LGL forms is PCI compliant.
+Credit card data security is managed by the payment processor you select to use in LGL forms (i.e., ProPay, PayPal, or Stripe), and they are all PCI compliant.
+LGL forms never captures credit card information; that data is sent to the processor instantaneously from the user’s browser, and LGL receives a secure token for use in the case of recurring donations.
 It is important never to use your Little Green Light account to store credit card numbers.